 - ½ cup granulated sugar

-- ¼ cup either full fat sour cream or Greek yogurt
+- ¼ cup full fat sour cream, or Greek yogurt, room temperature

 - 2 teaspoons vanilla extract